Lake Olathe Park Phase I

 The master plan for Cedar Creek Trail was approved by City Council in September 2016.
 McAfee Henderson Solutions, Inc. was hired to complete the design and construction documents for the trail.
-It is anticipated that trail construction will start in late fall of 2019.
-Construction is expected to be complete in late summer 2020.
+It is anticipated that trail construction will start in Fall 2020.
+Construction is expected to be complete in Summer 2021.

 Plans for Cedar Creek Trail include: